Export, Import, Query, and Join Tables in DynamoDB Using Amazon EMR

-In the following sections, you will learn how to use Amazon Elastic MapReduce (Amazon EMR) with a customized version of Hive that includes connectivity to Amazon DynamoDB to perform operations on data stored in Amazon DynamoDB, such as:
+In the following sections, you will learn how to use Amazon EMR (Amazon EMR) with a customized version of Hive that includes connectivity to DynamoDB to perform operations on data stored in DynamoDB, such as:

-Querying live Amazon DynamoDB data using SQL-like statements (HiveQL).
+Querying live DynamoDB data using SQL-like statements (HiveQL).

-Joining data stored in Amazon DynamoDB and exporting it or querying against the joined data.
+Joining data stored in DynamoDB and exporting it or querying against the joined data.

-Exporting data stored in Amazon DynamoDB to Amazon S3.
+Exporting data stored in DynamoDB to Amazon S3.

-Importing data stored in Amazon S3 to Amazon DynamoDB.
+Importing data stored in Amazon S3 to DynamoDB.

-To perform each of the tasks above, you'll launch an Amazon EMR cluster, specify the location of the data in Amazon DynamoDB, and issue Hive commands to manipulate the data in Amazon DynamoDB.
+To perform each of the tasks above, you'll launch an Amazon EMR cluster, specify the location of the data in DynamoDB, and issue Hive commands to manipulate the data in DynamoDB.

-Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
+DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
 Developers can create a database table and grow its request traffic or storage without limit.
 DynamoDB automatically spreads the data and traffic for the table over a sufficient number of servers to handle the request capacity specified by the customer and the amount of data stored, while maintaining consistent, fast performance.
-Using Amazon EMR and Hive you can quickly and efficiently process large amounts of data, such as data stored in Amazon DynamoDB.
-For more information about Amazon DynamoDB go to the Amazon DynamoDB Developer Guide.
+Using Amazon EMR and Hive you can quickly and efficiently process large amounts of data, such as data stored in DynamoDB.
+For more information, see the Amazon DynamoDB Developer Guide.

 Using Hive interactively is a great way to test query performance and tune your application.
 Once you have established a set of Hive commands that will run on a regular basis, consider creating a Hive script that Amazon EMR can run for you.
-For more information about how to run Hive from a script, go to Interactive and Batch Hive Clusters.
+For more information about how to run Hive from a script, go to Submit Hive Work.